-Objectives of the study
+2.0 Objectives of the study

 The main objective of the study was to formulate a stage model for the adoption of cloud computing in E-Government implementation.
+However, there were other specific objectives;

-The specific objectives were to; review the suitability and benefits of cloud computing in e-Government, review available literature on cloud adoption models, establish the status of cloud adoption in Kenya, Machakos County Government, formulate and discuss the four stages of a stage model for adoption of cloud computing in e-Government stage model.
+- i.
+To review the suitability and benefits of cloud computing in e-Government - ii.
+To review available literature on cloud adoption models - iii.
+To establish the status of cloud adoption in Kenya, Machakos County Government.

+- iv.
+To formulate and discuss the four stages of a stage model for adoption of cloud computing in e-Government services. - v.
+To evaluate the stage model.